🎉

 1. Internal communication (the intranet)

 SharePoint is the base for running internal communication: news, strategic messages, HR content, videos, team pages, campaigns.
 Comms teams get a simple CMS, ready-to-use templates, targeted distribution and usage statistics.
 It's the most common starting point: turning SharePoint into a company intranet.
+And the stakes are real: according to Gallup's State of the Global Workplace (2024), highly engaged teams are about 23% more profitable.

 2. Collaboration and project management

 Team sites centralize all of a project's content: documents, schedule, tasks, versions.
 Paired with Teams, SharePoint becomes the single document base that eliminates duplicates and endless attachments.
+For department-wide announcements, communication sites play the same role on the publishing side.

 3. Knowledge management